 Earth may yet survive the Sun as a red giant

-While it is certain that the Sun will evolve into red giant, there is some uncertainty as to whether or not its outer layers will envelop Earth.
+While it is certain that the Sun will evolve into a red giant, there is some uncertainty as to whether or not its outer layers will envelop the Earth.
 One factor in this equation is the fact that red giants are known to lose mass at a prodigious rate due to the weak hold gravity has over its outer layers.
 If current models are correct, the rate at which the Sun will lose a lot of mass will cause Earth’s orbital distance to increase, and some investigators believe Earth will move far enough away to escape the worst effects of the swollen Sun.

 Most red giant stars are variable